St. John's Church, Bremen: History and architecture

 St John is the only surviving monastery church in the city.
-Only Catherine's Passage (Katharinenpassage) in the city centre testifies to the existence of the earlier Dominican monastery and its church of St Katherine.
+Only Catherine's Passage in the city centre testifies to the existence of the earlier Dominican monastery and its church of St Katherine.
 St Paul's monastery in front of the city gates was destroyed in 1546 by military action.

 The church building is a particularly clear example of the Brick gothic style.
 All three naves were covered by a single especially large pitched roof.
 The west gable's extraordinary form and size derives from this design.
 It is divided into three stories, which each contain pointed arch windows arranged in pairs.
 The base line of these windows is a line of ornamental brickwork.
 At the apex of the gable is a cruciform window with a star of David.
 This has been in place since 1878, when the roof was repaired and the new gable installed, surmounted by a stone cross.

 The star of David was probably included as a result of horror vacui.
 No other symbolic significance at all is attested in church documents.
 One can, however, suggest that the star of David is symbolic of the Old Testament and the cruciform shape is symbolic of the New Testament.
 The two belong together and form the foundation of the church.

 The building did not include a tower originally, in line with the rules of the Franciscan order, though it did have a Flèche.